The Bean Counter

 There is no drying of grapes as per a true appassimento.
 They are left on the vines to over-mature a little and then made in a more conventional way with some added grape must for extra body and a little more sweetness.

-Intense ruby red in colour with powerful concentrated red fruit nose.
-Floral notes are hinted at on the palate with ripe strawberries giving way to darker fruits, mocha and soft, smooth tannins.
-Rich and velvety with an excellent balance and a long, elegant finish.
+Intense ruby red in colour with powerful concentrated red fruit nose plus some chocolate and vanilla.
+Floral notes are hinted at on the palate with ripe strawberries giving way to darker fruits such as blackcurrant.

 About the Producer